PinkDiamond1/boba-docs/developer-docs/004_transaction-fees-ovm-2.0.md

 ### Fees in a nutshell <a id="fees-in-a-nutshell"></a>

 Fees on Boba are, for the most part, significantly lower than on the Ethereum mainnet.

-The cost of every transaction is composed of two parts:
+The cost of every transaction is the sum of two values:

 1. Your L2 \(execution\) fee, and
 2. Your L1 \(security\) fee.